cjsatuforc/MiniMega2560/README.md

 Note: You can use a 5 volt Arduino UNO to burn bootloader for the 3.3 volt mega2560 system board.

-Settings to enable TX RX Toggle Leds on CP2104.
+Settings to enable TX RX Toggle Leds on CP2104 with Simplicity Studio.

 ![alt text](https://github.com/Sd4Projects/MiniMega2560/blob/master/cp2104_enable_leds.png "CP2104 LEDs")